 - Provide an alternative to orthodontic movement

 Porcelain veneers require two appointments, but you will still be going home with a beautiful smile after just one.
 Here’s how we do it.
-First, we clean all of your teeth to remove any stains in the enamel.
+First, we clean your teeth to remove any stains in the enamel.
 We may opt to do some whitening to be sure your teeth are returned to their natural color.
 Then we use a shade guide to select the porcelain to use for your veneers.
 Next, we prepare the front surface of each tooth that will receive a veneer.
 This involves shaving off a tiny amount of the surface enamel to make room for the veneers.
 Generally, this is from 0.3 mm to 0.5 mm.

 Now we take a series of impressions and other measurements of your prepared teeth.
 These impressions are then sent to a lab where the porcelain restorations will be created.
 You will leave our office with beautiful, temporary veneers while the permanent veneers are being created.